 More credit should be given to Google in how they optimized their cameras so well that even dual sensors from other OEMs found it hard to beat their sensors.
-This is after comparison with such other camera heavyweights like the Huawei P30 Pro, iPhone XS, Mi 9 and Mate 20 Pro.
+This is after comparison with other camera heavyweights like the Huawei P30 Pro, iPhone XS, Mi 9, and Mate 20 Pro.

-Interestingly, some of the phones which the Pixel 3 is pitted against were launched in 2019.
+Interestingly, some of the phones against which the Pixel 3 is pitted were launched in 2019.

 Google could have done better than a 2915mAh battery, and we don’t even care much that they added an 18W fast charging option.
 We do love the Qi Wireless charging, but as slow as that comes, we don’t think you will be using it much anyway.